ndtwin-lab/NDTwin-Kernel/doc/ndt_api.md

 ## 6. GET /ndt/get_power_report
 ### Description
-Returns the estimated power consumption (in watts, W) of each switch over the past five minutes.
+Returns the estimated power consumption (in watts, W) of each switch.
 The behavior varies based on deployment mode:

 In MININET mode, random values are generated for demonstration purposes.

-In TESTBED mode, power values are collected via SSH from each switch's IP address and parsed from the returned output.
+In TESTBED mode, power values are collected via SSH or SNMP from each switch's IP address and parsed from the returned output.

 ### Request